baohangxing/auto-i18n/packages/core/README.md

 Update other language JSON files by base language JSON file

-Options:JSON file
+Options:
-  -t, --templateXlsx <string>  update locales json files by the Xlsx template file, the frirt line of the first sheet should have all locales names and the `key`
+  -t, --templateXlsx <string>  update language JSON files by the Xlsx template file, the frirt line of the first sheet should have all locales names and the `key`
                                (default: "")
   -h, --help                   display help for command
 ```